How It All Goes Down

-Siddhartha grows up in a prosperous Brahman family.
+Siddhartha (don't call him Sidd; he hates that) grows up in a prosperous Brahman family.
 He’s well-loved, but unhappy despite his popularity.
 He is spiritually dissatisfied and believes the elders in his community have nothing more to teach him.
 Siddhartha decides to join the Samanas, who are a group of wandering ascetics.
-His best friend Govinda accompanies him, and the two men spend three years with the Samanas learning how to withstand pain and hunger in an effort to flee the body’s limitations.
+His best friend, Govinda, accompanies him, and the two men spend three years with the Samanas learning how to withstand pain and hunger in an effort to flee the body’s limitations.

 Although the two friends learn quite a bit from the Samana way of life, they are still dissatisfied and decide to hear the teachings of Gotama Buddha.
 Govinda is impressed and chooses to join Gotama’s community of monks.
 Despite Govinda’s urgings and despite recognizing Gotama as the Holiest Man Ever, Siddhartha opts not to follow Gotama.
 He decides instead that he’s an independent learner and is done with doctrine.
 The friends part ways.

-After considering suicide and briefly encountering his old friend Govinda, Siddhartha finds the ferryman and asks to become his apprentice.
+After considering suicide and briefly encountering his old friend, Govinda, Siddhartha finds a ferryman and asks to become his apprentice.
 The ferryman, named Vasudeva, accepts Siddhartha as his companion and together the two men listen to the river.
 With the river as a spiritual guide, Siddhartha gradually grows wiser and wiser.
 After allowing his son (by Kamala) to leave the river and follow his own path, Siddhartha achieves enlightenment.
 Vasudeva passes into Nirvana, and Siddhartha continues to ferry people across the river.
-He then helps his friend Govinda to reach enlightenment.
+He then helps Govinda reach enlightenment.